The Ultimate Calorie Calculator for Flexible Dieting

 Fats : No lower than 0.2 grams per lb of bodyweight.

-Once you’re finished filling out the relevant fields, click the “GET RESULTS” button to get your final calculation.
+Once you’re finished filling out the relevant fields, click the “GET RESULTS” button to get your final calculation from the macro calculator.

 STEP 4 : YOUR IIFYM CALCULATOR RESULTS